Beyond Scalar Rewards: Dense Feedback for LLM Policy Synthesis in Sequential Social Dilemmas: Experiments

-\paragraph{Finding 1: LLM policy synthesis dominates traditional methods.} Both feedback modes produce large improvements over the \textsc{zero-shot} baseline, and all refined LLM policies dramatically outperform non-LLM baselines.
-In Gathering, the best LLM configuration (Gemini, dense, $U\!=\!4.59$) achieves $6.0\times$ the Q-learner ($U\!=\!0.77$) and $3.6\times$ the BFS heuristic ($U\!=\!1.29$).
-In Cleanup, the gap is even larger: $U\!=\!2.75$ vs.\ $-0.16$ for Q-learning, which fails entirely at the credit assignment required for the cleaning--harvesting tradeoff.
-Iterative refinement is key: Claude's \textsc{zero-shot} achieves $U\!=\!{-}1.01$ in Cleanup (agents lose reward on average), while 3~iterations push efficiency to $U\!=\!1.14$--$1.37$.

-\paragraph{Finding 1b: Code-level feedback outperforms prompt-level optimization.} GEPA optimizes the system prompt rather than the policy code, using the same model (Gemini~3.1~Pro) and comparable budget ($K\!=\!3$ iterations).
-In Gathering, GEPA achieves $U\!=\!3.45$---above Claude's best but $25\%$ below Gemini's direct code-level iteration ($U\!=\!4.59$).
-In Cleanup the gap widens dramatically: $U\!=\!0.77$ vs.\ $2.75$ ($3.6\times$ lower), with severely negative equality ($E\!=\!{-}1.75$) indicating free-riding.
-This confirms that direct code-level feedback, where the LLM sees and revises its own policy source, is substantially more effective than prompt-level meta-optimization for discovering cooperative strategies in social dilemmas.
+\paragraph{Finding 1: LLM policy synthesis dominates traditional and prompt-level baselines.} All refined LLM policies dramatically outperform non-LLM baselines.
+In Gathering, the best configuration (Gemini, dense, $U\!=\!4.59$) achieves $6.0\times$ the Q-learner ($U\!=\!0.77$) and $3.6\times$ the BFS heuristic ($U\!=\!1.29$); in Cleanup, $U\!=\!2.75$ vs.\ $-0.16$, as tabular Q-learning fails at the cleaning--harvesting credit assignment.
+Iterative refinement is important: Claude's \textsc{zero-shot} scores $U\!=\!{-}1.01$ in Cleanup, rising to $U\!=\!1.14$--$1.37$ after 3 iterations.
+GEPA, which optimizes the system prompt rather than the code, trails direct code-level iteration by $25\%$ in Gathering ($U\!=\!3.45$ vs.\ $4.59$) and $3.6\times$ in Cleanup ($U\!=\!0.77$ vs.\ $2.75$), but with poor, negative equality ($E\!=\!{-}1.75$) indicating free-riding: code-level feedback is substantially more effective than prompt-level meta-optimization for cooperative strategy discovery.